-The SLCC library system currently has four physical branch locations.
-For further information, such as hours, locations, and how to contact each branch, see the links below.
+The SLCC library system has four physical branch locations.
+For information such as hours, location addresses, and how to contact each branch, view the Locations Page.

 Faculty and students who attend one of the other UALC colleges or Universities in the state may present student IDs from their school to check out materials.
 Library staff will give them a card to use when checking out material here.
 Check the UALC website to see if your school is part of the consortium.

 Your library ID is your Student "S" number.

 Books: Check out for 28 days, with one renewal.

 DVDs: Check out for 7 days, with one renewal.

 Periodicals: Check out for 7 days, with one renewal.

 Reserve Collection: Check out for one, four, or seven days.
 Library staff will let you know which category your item falls into.

 Copyright Law (title 17, U.S. Code) prohibits the unauthorized reproduction or distribution of copyrighted materials, except as permitted by the principles of “fair use”.
 Except as allowed by those principles, individuals should not copy or distribute either print or electronic materials without the explicit permission of the copyright holder.

 Faculty and students are personally responsible for copyright compliance and personally incur the consequences of infringement.